 Chevy Blazer Made Into All Terrain “Gazor”

-The rig is painted green and black like a Deere Gator and has a home-built, hydraulic-operated “Gator” dump box on back and a headache rack made by cutting down the rear window sunscreen off a big Deere tractor.
-It sports a big hood scoop and Gator doors on front, and a receiver hitch and 2 sets of dual exhaust mufflers on back along with the Blazer’s original rear bumper.
+The rig is painted green and black like a Deere Gator and has a home-built, hydraulic-operated “Gator” dump box on the back and a headache rack made by cutting down the rear window sunscreen off a big Deere tractor.
+It sports a big hood scoop and Gator doors on the front, a receiver hitch, and two sets of dual exhaust mufflers on the back, along with the Blazer’s original rear bumper.

 The vehicle started life as a 1995 4-WD Chevy Blazer.
 It’s powered by the original V-6 engine and automatic transmission with transfer case.

 “I call it my ‘Gazor’ because it’s a cross between a Blazer and a Gator.
-It looks like an all terrain vehicle equipped with a Gator box,” says Martin.
-“I put a lot of thought into it before I started building and worked on it for seven months in my spare time.
+It looks like an all-terrain vehicle equipped with a Gator box,” says Martin.
+“I put a lot of thought into it before I started building and worked on it for 7 mos. in my spare time.
 I chose the Blazer because it has a short wheelbase that’s similar in length to a Gator.
 It cost less than $5,000 to build.

-“Sometimes I post photos of the machine on the internet and it always gets a lot of comments.
-It’s built heavy but rides nice like a Blazer and has bucket seats, a heater, air conditioner, and radio.
+“Sometimes I post photos of the machine on the internet, and it always gets a lot of comments.
+It’s built heavy but rides nice like a Blazer and has bucket seats, a heater, an air conditioner, and a radio.
 It’s street legal with a top speed of 90 mph.”

 Martin bought the Blazer with a caved-in roof and windshield for $300.
 He cut off the body just behind the bucket seats, keeping the frame and running gear.
 He then jacked up the roof to straighten out the windshield frame and installed a new windshield.
 He used 2-in. round tubing to build a rollbar and welded it to the frame, then installed an adjustable-width fiberglass roof and built back from there.